5 Benefits Of Hyaluronic Acid

 1. Makes Your Skin Supple

 Hyaluronic acid forms a major portion of your skin and helps it bind to water and retain moisture.
 However, as we age and are exposed to UV rays, smoking, and pollution, our skin stops retaining HA as it used to.
-This is when the use of hyaluronic acid supplements, serums, or creams comes into the picture.
+This is when the use of hyaluronic acid supplements, serums, or creams comes into play.

 A placebo-controlled study was conducted over 12 weeks to study the effect of oral ingestion of HA.
 The results reveal that within 12 weeks, the skin condition had drastically improved in terms of the number of wrinkles, hydration of the skin, elasticity, and transepidermal water loss.
 In layman’s terms, taking hyaluronic acid orally can make your skin healthier and more youthful within 12 weeks.